rogeruiz/budget/README.md

 cat example/file.ledger | docker run -i rogeruiz/ledger registerlm
 ```

+Note for the example you will probably have to modify the `file.ledger` to have
+a date that occurs in the last thirty days when you run it.

 #### Register tags

 The `scripts/registert` file runs `ledger register` with the `"tag()"` query